SVijayB/Steam_WebScraper/README.md

 ## License

-Steam Web Scraper is Licensed under MIT.
+Steam Web Scraper is under The MIT License.
 Read the [LICENSE](https://github.com/SVijayB/Steam_WebScraper/blob/master/LICENSE) file for more information.